Spkap/AgriVerify/README.md

 5. Generate QR codes for certified crops.
 6. Use the verification page to scan QR codes and view crop certification details.

+Note: Given this implementation:

+- You can register as many unique farmers as there are Ethereum addresses.
+- Each unique Ethereum address can only register once as a farmer.
+- One registered farmer can register as many crops as he wants.

+Further improvements:

+- Auto-approval system
+- Adding more details about farmer and crop, such as farm location, registration date, etc.
+- Implementing farmer ratings or reputation system
+- Implementing a token reward system:
+  - We could reward farmers with tokens for successful certifications

 ## Smart Contract

 The `AgriVerify.sol` contract includes the following main functions: